mrbusche/backseatfan.com/_posts/2010-06-17-utah-utes-to-join-the-pac-10.md

   <blockquote>
     <p>
-      &#8220;We're convinced the system as set up is anti-competitive,&#8221; he said. &#8220;It goes way beyond the University of Utah.&#8221;
+      "We're convinced the system as set up is anti-competitive," he said.
+"It goes way beyond the University of Utah."
     </p>
   </blockquote>